geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-24/meeting-transcript.md

 ##### **Nimlgen** [[00:44:05](https://www.youtube.com/watch?v=Dm83mY6ONks&t=2645)]
 So, yeah.
-Yeah, actually, I think I've just looked mostly into the, like, the way how, ...
+Yeah, actually, I think I've just looked mostly into the, like, the way how,..

 ##### **Geohot** [[00:44:47](https://www.youtube.com/watch?v=Dm83mY6ONks&t=2687)]
 This one supports USB 4, though, which does work for GPUs.